Developing the team’s values

 Helping a designer acquiring a new skill.

 To help the team discover new perspectives on design, I organise design critique sessions where everyone can improve their design skills in a safe space.
-I also organise activities such as the whiteboard design challenge, design card games, a good old trivia, or invite the team to attend a conference.
+I also organise activities such as the whiteboard design challenge, design card games, lunch and learn with special guests, or invite the team to attend a conference.

 A whiteboard design challenge.